-No duct work is needed inside the house from top to bottom like a furnace, but wall mounted heat pump air conditioner units do need external ventilation similar to a bathroom vent or oven hood, with a mechanism installed on the exterior of the home, per unit.
-For example if 3 heat pump air conditioner combo units are needed such as in 3 upstairs bedrooms, thus 3 vents and 3 external housings would be required.
+No duct work is needed inside the house from top to bottom like a furnace, but wall mounted heat pump air conditioner units do need external access (approx 2 inches in diameter), as well as a mechanism installed on the exterior of the home, per unit unless it is a dual unit (dual units service 2 interior heat pumps with one outdoor condenser unit).

 Heat pump air conditioner combo units are a great alternative to existing baseboard heating however they make an excellent auxiliary heating unit where needed in certain rooms of the house, whether it be too cold or too hot in the upstairs bedrooms or to warm up a front room, sunroom or basement.

-Central heat pumps are scale-able such as if you need one or ten as long as there is access to outside ventilation and room for a unit, they are very versatile to any home, especially older homes or heritage houses, when who knows what one would find when pulling apart walls to install a traditional ducted furnace!
+Central heat pumps are scale-able, whether need one or ten is needed, as long as there is access to outside ventilation and room for a unit, they are very versatile to any home, especially older homes or heritage houses, when who knows what one would find when pulling apart walls to install a traditional ducted furnace!

 Ductless heat pumps are not recommended to use solely the only heat source for conditions lower than -15°C especially in Canada.
 Furthermore, heat pumps can be used on their own or in conjunction with other heating methods such as baseboard heating, gas fireplaces, furnace, wood heating or other methods.